 Delivered - This is the list of subscribers who received the mailing.
 A delivery benchmark to strive for is 92%.
-MA Professional has an overall delivery rate of 96% because our users practice permission-based email marketing.
+Communications Professional has an overall delivery rate of 96% because our users practice permission-based email marketing.

 Unsubscribed - This is the total number of subscribers that clicked the unsubscribe link in the mailing.
 This action means that they will no longer receive any mailing from this account.
 Click the hyperlinked number to display all subscribers that are now unsubscribed.
 View the comments that were provided by these subscribers to gain insight into what you should consider changing to have increased engagement.

-MA Professional uses “content-type alternative” to create HTML mailings.
+Communications Professional uses “content-type alternative” to create HTML mailings.
 This approach determines if a recipient subscriber can view the HTML version of the mailing.
 If not, a text version is also provided allowing the mail client to switch to display a plain-text version of the mailing.

 NOTE: Subscribers can select an option in their profile to receive the text version of mailings.